johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 #### Reference Materials
 * The best IOTA Playlist ever [is found here](https://www.youtube.com/playlist?list=PLmL13yqb6OxdIf6CQMHf7hUcDZBbxHyza)
-* [This webseminar](https://youtu.be/Z-NN0rRcwY0?t=178) was my first introduction to moving IOTA using NodeJS scripts.
+* [This web seminar](https://youtu.be/Z-NN0rRcwY0?t=178) was my first introduction to moving IOTA using NodeJS scripts.
+  * The code [is found here](https://github.com/iota-community/iota-workshop) if you want to follow along with the examples.
+  * This is well worth your time as a introduction.
+  * My tutorial that you are reading now is largely based on this.
+  * After viewing the web seminar, return here for very specific examples on how to move IOTA with NodeJS.
+* Official IOTA developer documentation [is found here](https://docs.iota.org/).
+* Unofficial IOTA foundation documentation that seems to be used internally [is found here](https://domschiener.gitbooks.io/iota-guide/)
+* The IOTA JavaScript Library [is found here](https://github.com/iotaledger/iota.js).
+* The API Reference for using the above library [is found here](https://github.com/iotaledger/iota.js/blob/next/api_reference.md).
 * The following are reference materials for HTML, CSS, JavaScript, NodeJS, MongoDB, and REST-API.
 * You will not need them to follow this tutorial but it will help when you want to start following your own ideas.
 * You interact with NodeJS using JavaScript.